akebu6/Kotlin-Notes/README.md

 Find me at [akebu6](https://twitter.com/akebu6)

-**Side Note:** some of the links do not work, kindly access the content through the code panel
+**Side Note:** some of the links do not work, kindly access the content through the code panel, thanks!

 ### LICENSE